 A simple trick to boost your loyalty card effectiveness.

 Have you ever lost (or tossed) a loyalty card?
-I have, tons of them.
+I have — tons of them.
 In fact, most people lose (or throw away) more than they keep.
-So how can you, a business owner, increase the odds that people stay involve in your loyalty program?
+So how can you, a business owner, increase the odds that people stay involved in your loyalty program?

-Try this – Next time you enroll someone into your loyalty program, give them an extra punch.
+Try this – If you are looking to boost your loyalty punch cards use this trick.
+Next time you enroll someone into your loyalty program, give them an extra punch.
 Consumer research suggests that you might double your results.

 The results?
 19% of customers with the 8-stamp cards made enough purchases to earn a free wash while 34% of the customers with 10-stamp cards earned their reward.